 Housing is a human right, and every person deserves housing that is clean, safe, and affordable.
 When affordable housing is unavailable, it is impossible for our neighbors and loved ones to save for and invest in their future.
 It often means that entire households live daily with the immense anxiety caused by living paycheck to paycheck.
 For many, outsized housing costs mean folks cannot meet other basic needs like adequate healthcare and food purchases.
 In the most acute cases, unaffordable housing leads directly to homelessness.

 Homelessness is the symptom of systemic injustices in our city and state: lack of affordable housing, a failed healthcare system, domestic violence, untreated mental health, addiction disorders, and many other sudden or unforeseen circumstances.
-This issue is dear to my heart – my mother experienced homelessness at one point, and I proudly serve on the board of a women’s housing organization in Uptown.
+This issue is dear to my heart – my mother experienced homelessness at one point, and I have been involved with housing organizations in Uptown.

-To address this problem, I will support legislation to:
+To address this problem, Representative Huynh fought to:

 - Invest in innovative housing models, allowing Chicagoans to earn homeownership, and ensure that Chicago remains an affordable place to live, work, and raise a family!